 The Sky Garden has been open since the beginning of 2015 but I only managed find the time (and a free slot!) at the beginning of 2017.
 I’d heard some mixed reviews about this space with some praising it and others seeing it as a huge disappointment.
-In my view, it’s still a pretty unique feature in London now so well worth a visit if you’re in the city.
+In my view, it’s still a pretty unique feature in the City of London now so well worth a visit if you’re in the city.
 It’s free so you won’t lose anything if it’s not to your taste!

 Here are 10 things you should know before you book so you can make the most of your trip:

-You’ll need to book 3 weeks in advance
+You may need to book 3 weeks in advance

 It’s a whopping 155m up!